-Eosinophilic Esophagitis (EoE) is a condition that is gaining more and more recognition.
-Unfortunately though, the treatment options for EoE are not black and white.
-EoE may be treated either with medication, which has known long term side effects, or nutrition therapy, which has been shown extremely effective, but may be hard to follow for some.
+Eosinophilic Esophagitis (EoE) is a condition that is continuing to get more and more attention in the medical community, which means the public is learning more about it too.
+Unfortunately though, the management options for EoE are not black and white.
+EoE may be managed either with medication, which has known long-term side effects, or nutrition therapy, which has been shown extremely effective, but may be difficult to follow for some families.

-Medication treatment for EoE is the use of steroids.
-However, this is not a long term fix.
-As EoE is a chronic condition, treatment with nutrition therapy is often discussed.
+As EoE is a chronic condition, management with nutrition therapy is often discussed and preferred by many families over steroids.
 Here are nutritional therapy options for EoE:

-- Elemental Diet – A diet consisting of solely an amino acid-based (or elemental) products
+- Elemental Diet – A diet consisting almost exclusively of amino acid-based (or elemental) products

 Elimination Diets – The removal of allergens from the diet.